Client BT Project Wi-Fi & Device Management

 Transformed Support Economics: Shifted Wi-Fi management from a cost centre to a value driver.
 Support call reduction saved BT an estimated £2.4M annually.

-Established Scalable Patterns: Created design system and interaction patterns that accommodated three new device types in the first year without architectural changes.
-When BT launched 5G devices, they integrated seamlessly into existing flows.
+Established Scalable Patterns: Created design system and interaction patterns that accommodated all current device types.
+When BT launched other devices, they integrated seamlessly into existing flows.

-Enabled Feature Velocity: Clear component library and established patterns allowed the team to ship guest Wi-Fi, parental controls, and usage monitoring in subsequent quarters—features that would have taken months in the fragmented old system.
+Enabled Feature Velocity: Clear component library and established patterns allowed us to ship guest Wi-Fi, parental controls, and usage monitoring in subsequent quarters - features that would have taken months in the fragmented old system.

 Design System Impact: The illustration library and component patterns were adopted by three other BT Business product teams, creating consistency across the ecosystem and reducing design debt.